-Our three doctors have a total combined experience of more than 50 years in veterinary medicine.
+Our doctors have a total combined experience of more than 50 years in veterinary medicine.
 When you become a client, we try to schedule your pet’s appointments so that you will meet each of our doctors.
 This is done so that you will be familiar and comfortable with each member of our medical staff.
 If you decide that you like a particular veterinarian, we will try to schedule your future appointments with that doctor.

 How are you priced?

 Our focus is on the value of our medical care.
 In order to offer quality medical care and advice, it is necessary to spend quality time with each client.
 Coupled with a medical plan catered to each individual pet’s needs, you can be assured that you will not spend your money on unneeded goods or services.
 We are especially tough on over vaccination.
 We also have no hidden costs like disposable waste fees or new client record charges that many veterinary practices charge.

 Why should I spay or neuter my dog/cat at your clinic as opposed to elsewhere?

 We may not be as inexpensive as the spay clinics, but we approach each surgical procedure on an individual basis.
 We never do assembly line surgeries, and when we quote a price, it is supported by a written medical plan.
 Our patients receive real surgical care, such as intravenous fluids, EKG (heart rate and respiration), oxygen, co2, and blood pressure monitoring.
 That level of care is often reserved for Human operations.
 There are no hidden costs such as anesthesia, hospitalization, nursing care, or hazardous waste disposal fees.
 To learn more about this, please visit our our spay/neuter page.

 Do you do dentals?